IBM/commands-runner-ui/README.md

 ## Access

-1. Open your browser on `http://localhost:30100`
+1. Open your browser on `http://localhost:30100` or ``https://localhost:30102`
 2. Press on the `settings` menu located on top right screen and enter:
 3.  as `Commands runner API end-point` `http://<IP>:<port>` where the IP is the IP address and port on which the commands-runner run.
+If you use `https` as by default the certificate is self-signed you have to open another tab in your browser and browse to `https://<IP>:<ssl_port>` and accept the certificate.
+By default the http port is 3101 and https 30103.
 4.  as `Token` the token used when launching the commands-runner server.
 5. Click `Submit` and you will be redirected to the `Extensions` page.
 6. On the left upper corner, you have a menu, open it and select `Extensions`.
 From there you can add and remove extensions to/from the environment.